-The school has detailed programs for each curriculum learning area Prep to Year 6.
-The programs are aligned to Education Queensland’s suite of curriculum units which have been developed from the Australian Curriculum.
+The school has a curriculum, assessment and reporting framework that guides our implementation of the Australian Curriculum for each curriculum learning area Prep to Year 6.
+This is supported by Education Queensland’s suite of curriculum units which have been developed from the Australian Curriculum.

-The curriculum is delivered through the areas of English, Mathematics, Science, Humanities, technology, the arts, health and physical education.
+The curriculum is delivered through the areas of English, Mathematics, Science, History and Social Sciences, Technology, The Arts, Health and Physical Education.

 In addition to the above subjects: